COAL MINING PIONEERS

 In 1909 Collins and Mann dissolved the Pocahontas Company and merged all of their coal mines into the Winding Gulf Collieries.
 It is thought that Jarius and his brother, Justus Collins both servered as general manager of the Greenbrier and Louisville Coal and Coke Companies.
 Philip Goodwill was appointed general manager of Winding Gulf Collieries at Goodwill where he served until his death in 1916.
 Then, Emory Jones, and E. V. Bowman were appointed general managers.

 Isaac T. Mann died in Washington, D. C. in 1932.
-Jairus Collins died in Charleston, West Virginia on May 18, 1932.
-His brother, Justus Collins died on October 18, 1934, and is buried in Woodlawn Cemetery at Bluewell, WV.
+Jairus Collins died on May 18, 1932 and is buried in Woodlawn Cemetery at Bluewell, WV.
+His brother, Justus Collins died in Charleston, WV on October 18, 1934.
+He is buried in the Spring Hill Cemetery, Kanawha County, Charleston, WV.